 Donald Trump calls for troop deployment as unrest escalates in Los Angeles

-- On June 8, 2025, President Donald Trump ordered the deployment of thousands of California National Guard members along with several hundred Marines to Los Angeles in response to demonstrations prompted by federal immigration enforcement actions.
+- On June 8, 2025, President Donald Trump ordered the deployment of 2,000 members of the California National Guard along with 700 Marines to Los Angeles in response to protests against immigration enforcement actions.

 Off the news: Isle politicians pillory Guard federalization | Honolulu Star-Advertiser